DPOR: Dynamic Partial Order Reduction

 engine.rs — Orchestration

 DporEngine ties everything together.
 Execution holds per-run state (threads, objects, lock release clocks, schedule trace).
-The engine processes accesses and syncs, inserts backtrack points, and advances to the next execution.
+The engine detects races during execution, collects them as PendingRace entries, processes deferred races at the end of each execution to compute notdep wakeup sequences, and advances to the next execution.

 Python API